Former Host, NPR

-David is host of NPR's "Morning Edition," as well as NPR's morning news podcast "Up First" with Steve Inskeep and Rachel Martin.
+David Greene served as host of NPR's "Morning Edition," and NPR's morning news podcast "Up First" with Steve Inskeep and Rachel Martin for eight years.
+He left the position in December 2020 to focus on other projects.

-Prior to taking on his current role, Greene was an NPR foreign correspondent based in Moscow covering the region from Ukraine and the Baltics, east to Siberia.
+His career at NPR spanned 15 years and included serving as a foreign correspondent based in Moscow covering the region from Ukraine and the Baltics, east to Siberia.
 He spent a month in Libya reporting riveting stories in the most difficult of circumstances as NATO bombs fell on Tripoli.
 He was honored with the 2011 Daniel Schorr Journalism Prize from WBUR and Boston University for that coverage of the Arab Spring.

 Greene covered the White House for all four years of President George W. Bush's second term, spending hours in NPR's spacious booth in the basement of the West Wing (it's about the size of your average broom closet).
 He also spent time trekking across five continents, reporting on White House visits to places like Iraq, Afghanistan, Mongolia, Rwanda, Uruguay – and, of course, Crawford, Texas.